 by Elizabeth from Compass and fork – her favorite hiking gear are hiking poles

-“I always though hiking poles were for older hikers until we started hiking more in other countries as we traveled.
-In some countries using hiking pole is the norm regardless of age.
+“I always thought hiking poles were for older hikers until we started hiking more in other countries as we traveled.
+In some countries using hiking poles is the norm regardless of age.
 And now that I use them I understand why.